1What is Value Added Tax (VAT), and how does it work?

 Expenditures relating to the following Goods or Services are not considered to be incurred by the Taxable Person in the course of carrying on his Economic Activity, and consequently the Taxable Person will not be permitted to deduct the Input Tax relating to such expenditure, save where the Goods or Services are to be directly supplied onwards as a Taxable Supply by the Taxable Person: '-Any form of entertainment, sporting or cultural services; '-Catering services in hotels, restaurants and similar venues; '-The purchase or lease of restricted motor vehicles, '-Repair, alteration, maintenance or similar services on restricted motor vehicles; '-Fuel used in restricted motor vehicles; or '-Any other Goods and Services used for a private or non-business purpose.

-19How will the credit / debit memos handled by SEC?
+19How will the credit / debit memos be handled by SEC?

-Debit or Credit note have same invoicing requirements as per Article 53 of the Regulations.
-They should contain same information as an invoice in addition to referece to the original invoice against which such debit/credit notes are issued.
+Debit note and credit note have same invoicing requirements as per Article 53 of the Regulations.
+They should contain same information as an invoice in addition to referencing the original invoice against which such debit/credit notes are issued.

 26Will there be a grace period/ amnesty period?